3merge/q3-api/packages/q3-core-access/README.md

 ### Field

 The field property determines the attributes within a document a user can access.
-When left undefined, it defaults to allow everything (which is the same as the wildcard, "\*").
+When left undefined, everything is disallowed.
 This module interprets fields as globs so that we can define rules and cover datasets.
 It can support a single rule, an array of rules and conditional rules.
 For examples, please see below.

 #### Single rule